Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 "Sena.
 It's fine.
 He was right, we did kill people.
 Maybe not his friend, but certainly others."
 They turned back to face where their food tray was.

-Sena rebuted, "We had no choice!
+Sena rebutted, "We had no choice!
 If we hadn't've, we'd be goners."

 Mio repeated: "We had no choice...
 Yeah, that was clear, until now.
 But not any more.
 Right?"